 The emirate abandoned the use of unconstitutional methods to resolve disputes with the National Assembly, and the parliamentary system was deepened and expanded.
 In 2003, when Emir Sabah al-Ahmad was appointed prime minister, the role was separated from that of crown prince for the first time, reducing the direct connection between the line of succession and the government.

 During this period, a new generation of reformers emerged, most notably former assembly member Musallam al-Barrak, later known as “the conscience of the nation.”
 Al-Barrak began his political career in union work, particularly in municipal roles.
 He served as president of the Labor Syndicate of Municipal and Fire Department Employees, a member of the Kuwait Trade Union Federation and later as assistant secretary of the Arab Trade Union Confederation.
 Al-Barrak first participated in National Assembly elections in 1992, losing initially but succeeding at all subsequent elections until February 2012.
 In 1999, al-Barrak and others established the Popular Action Bloc, a parliamentary group that played a significant role in the ensuing years, especially during the political movement known as the “Karamat Watan” (Nation’s Dignity) marches between 2012 and 2014.
-The movement emerged in response to unpopular changes to electoral districts that aimed to weaken the opposition, but evolved to demand broader constitutional reforms, specifically advocating for lawmakers to be selected from outside the ruling family.
+The movement emerged in response to unpopular changes to electoral districts that aimed to weaken the opposition, but evolved to demand broader constitutional reforms, specifically advocating for ministers to be selected from outside the ruling family.

 The recent unconstitutional dissolution of the National Assembly can be understood as an unintended consequence of the policies implemented by the emirate toward the National Assembly during Emir Sabah al-Ahmad’s reign.
 Although Emir Sabah al-Ahmad adhered to the Jeddah Conference agreement, the constitutional maneuvers used in the struggle between the emirate and the assembly inadvertently set the stage for deviations from the constitution.